-All reports (financial and program/statistical) must be submitted electronically to the DFA, emailed to DFAGrants@mdcourts.gov by the due dates outlined below.
-Reports must be scanned PDFs of the signed hard copy reports.
-The paper copies of the reports DO NOT need to be submitted.
-When a due date falls on a weekend or holiday, reports are due the next business day.
+All reports (financial and program/statistical) must be submitted electronically to the DJFS, emailed to DJFSGrants@mdcourts.gov by the due dates outlined below.
+Reports must be submitted with signatures, in PDF format.
+In the fourth quarter only, the completed cumulative Excel reporting workbook must be submitted along with the signed PDF.

+Paper copies of the reports DO NOT need to be submitted.

+When a reporting due date falls on a weekend or holiday, reports are due the next business day.

-Reporting Period
+Reporting Period Report Due Date

-1st Quarter (July 1 thru Sept 30) 2nd Quarter (Oct 1 thru Dec 31)
+1st Quarter (July 1 thru Sept 30) November 15

+2 nd Quarter (Oct 1 thru Dec 31) February 15

-3rd Quarter (Jan1 thru Mar 31)
+3 rd Quarter (Jan1 thru Mar 31) May 15

-4th Quarter (April 1 thru June 30)
+4 th Quarter (April 1 thru June 30 August 15